653391740/-c-/README.md

         if (this.slideDirection === null) {
             if (Math.abs(deltaX) > Math.abs(deltaY)) {
-                this.slideDirection = 'horizontal'
+                this.slideDirection = 'horizontal' // 水平
             } else {
-                this.slideDirection = 'vertical'
+                this.slideDirection = 'vertical' // 垂直
             }
         }